nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 4. When asked `What is the the category (type "default" if you don't know it)` enter the following: `test`

+5. When asked `Would you like to add any extract?` type `This is for testing.`

 5. You should see the following output:

-            Done, we have added the following job to your list of saved jobs
+            Done, we have added the following article to your list of saved articles
                Title: ManualTestArticle
-               Date: 2020-Apr-09 Thu 08:10 PM
+               Date: 2020-Apr-09 Thu 08:30 PM
                Category: test
                Url: www.manualtestarticle.com
-               Extract: ...
+               Extract: This is for testing.
             __________________________________________________________________________________________

 #### `list`